Customs, quarantine and sanctions

 - adequately record Australia's international trade.

-Visit the Australian Border Force website for more information.
+Visit the Australian Border Force for more information.

-The Department of Agriculture, Water and the Environment regulates the export of food, live animals, animal products, fish, aquatic products, plants and grains.
+The Department of Agriculture, Fisheries and Forestry regulates the export of food, live animals, animal products, fish, aquatic products, plants and grains.

 Find out about the quarantine controls that apply to your exports by searching the Australian Government's Manual of Importing Country Requirements (MICoR) database for: